gregolive/waldo/README.md

 ## Reflection

-Completing a full-stack project using seperate technologies for the frontend and the backend was an great experience.
+Completing a full-stack project using seperate technologies for the frontend and the backend was a great experience.
 For the most part the development of this project went smoothly, but I ran into some trouble when trying to send a <code>Post</code> request to the rails waldo_api from React.
 I was able to fix this issue by altering my approach on both the frontend and backend:

 - In React I created an empty formData object with <code>new FormData()</code> and added the required data with <code>formData.append()</code>
 - In Rails I updated the Scores controller create method by changing the render location to <code>api_v1_scores_path(@score)</code> and removed <code>require(:score)</code> from the score_params as seen below: